-- The manufacturer is a reputable company founded a century ago
+- Pros: Complete and affordable.
+Lasting results depending on the environment.
+The manufacturer is a reputable company founded a century ago.

-- Damage to painted surfaces can occur if you’re not careful, even with masking tape applied
+- Cons: Requires a power drill.
+Damage to painted surfaces can occur if you’re not careful, even with masking tape applied.

 In a nutshell, Meguiar’s cleaning kit will restore optical clarity to cloudy and oxidized headlights quickly and easily.